 [Image1][English/Japanese]Snow is predicted to fall in Tokyo this week.
-In Japan, there are many tourist des
+In Japan, many tourist destinations

 [Image2][English/Japanese]Snow is predicted to fall in Tokyo this week.
-In Japan, there are many tourist des
+In Japan, many tourist destinations

 [Image3][English/Japanese]Snow is predicted to fall in Tokyo this week.
-In Japan, there are many tourist des
+In Japan, many tourist destinations

 [English/Japanese]

 Snow is predicted to fall in Tokyo this week.
-In Japan, there are many tourist destinations where winter sports are popular, such as Hokkaido, but in Tokyo, snowfall is not that common and the city is not prepared to handle it.
-As a result, even a 5 cm accumulation of snow can cause many problems.
-In this article, I will tell you how to deal with snow in Tokyo.
+In Japan, many tourist destinations like Hokkaido are popular for winter sports, but snowfall in Tokyo is relatively rare and the city is not prepared for it.
+As a result, even a 5 cm accumulation of snow can cause various problems.
+In this article, I will explain how to cope with snow in Tokyo.

-What you wear the next day is more important than what you wear when it is snowing.
-The roads are very slippery, so it is best to wear long boots or other non-slip shoes.
-You should also wear gloves because the ice can cut your hands if you slip and fall on them.
-A hat is also necessary to protect your head.
-A backpack or other bag that allows you to keep both hands free is also a good idea.
-If you don't have boots, there is a life hack to prevent slipping by putting an adhesive bandage on the back of your sneakers.
-Please give it a try.
+What you wear the next day matters more than what you wear while it is snowing.
+Roads become very slippery, so wear long boots or other slip-resistant shoes.
+Also wear gloves because ice can cut your hands if you slip and catch yourself with them.
+A hat is necessary to protect your head.
+A backpack or other hands-free bag is also a good idea.
+If you don’t have boots, a life hack to reduce slipping is to stick adhesive bandages to the soles of your sneakers.
+Give it a try.

 This text has been automatically translated.